May Update: All courses continue as planned

-Additional 10+ hours outside of directed study times
+Additional 15+ hours study outside of directed study times

-The Foundation Degree starts at the very beginning of interior design training, with students exploring how they research design, channel creativity from their surroundings and record these ideas within a sketchbook.
+The BA Degree starts at the very beginning of interior design training, with students exploring how they research design, channel creativity from their surroundings and record these ideas within a sketchbook.
 Students will investigate how people use spaces and explore living rituals to understand spatial planning for interior design.
-Core skills are introduced such as technical drawing, colour rendering, one and two point perspective drawing and freehand sketching.
-Sample boards, model-making and mixed media workshops are also included, with digital collage and digital furniture boards leading in to the teaching of SketchUp.
-Weekly inspiration days take students out of the classroom and into London, with visits to design showrooms, city architecture, the V&A and the Tate Modern.
+Core skills are introduced such as AutoCAD, technical drawing, colour rendering, one and two-point perspective drawing and freehand sketching.
+Sample boards, model-making and mixed media workshops are also included, with digital collage and digital furniture boards.

-Practical knowledge will continue to develop as students are introduced to principles behind kitchen and bathroom design, as well as colour and lighting all of which will be applied within a residential project.
+Practical knowledge will continue to develop as students are introduced to SketchUp and principles behind kitchen and bathroom design, as well as colour and lighting all of which will be applied within a residential project.
 Students get an introduction to Professional Practice and the key abilities they will need to develop as interior designers.
-Visits for this term include ones which illustrate the evolution of design, from the fabulous Art Deco style Freemasons Hall to the elaborate Middle Eastern inspired Leighton House.
-The term ends with the teaching of Photoshop.

-In order to generate slick visuals to communicate their design, students will learn AutoCAD and develop new computer aided design skills alongside SketchUp and Photoshop.
-They will explore lighting design at a higher level, with inspiration days supporting this advanced learning.
+In order to generate slick visuals to communicate their design, students will learn Photoshop and develop new computer-aided design skills alongside AutoCAD and SketchUp.
+They will also explore lighting design at a higher level.
 Graphics for design are introduced to enhance students’ project presentations, as well as develop budding portfolios.
 Professional Practice is developed through workshops on budgets and costings, as well as giving insight into building regulations.
-Inspiration days will also provide students with first-hand knowledge of lighting, graphics, utilising space and form and visiting Clerkenwell Design Week.

 Returning for their second year, students can look forward to focusing on different aspects of commercial design – starting off with exhibition spaces.
-This term will include teaching on materials and their applications, giving students opportunity to conduct in-depth research on important resources such as stone, wood, metal and textiles and the processes through which they are manipulated to create products.
+This term will include teaching on materials and their applications, giving students the opportunity to conduct in-depth research on important resources such as stone, wood, metal and textiles and the processes through which they are manipulated to create products.
 This naturally leads to teaching on building and construction, with reference to sustainability and advanced Professional Practice.
-Inspiration days will include the ROCA Gallery, Westfield’s shopping centre at Shepherds Bush, and the Royal Institute of British Architects.
+Essay research will help students understanding of precedent studies, branding and how design impacts commercial interiors.

 Students that are eligible for work experience will be aided in getting placements over the Christmas holidays.

-This term introduces students to large commercial design projects – including shopping centres, bars and restaurants.
-Inspirational visits will encourage deeper analysis of the way these spaces are formulated and the different considerations required.
-Students will advance their lighting design skills in relation to commercial design, and also learn two new programs – InDesign and EstiPC, which will benefit their professional portfolio development.
-Inspiration days tie in with the study of commercial design, visiting a number of premises to study more advanced design principles.
+This term introduces students to large commercial design projects – including retail spaces, bars and restaurants.
+Students will advance their lighting design skills in relation to commercial design, and also learn two new software programmes – InDesign and EstiPC, which will benefit their professional portfolio development.

-Design Project 8 - Final project (options provided)
+Design Project 8 - Commercial or Residential Project

-Evolving their skills to tackle more complex spatial solutions, this final term focuses on two large design projects – one is a group project with a social focus, working with the KLC Design Changes Lives Foundation and the second is their final major project which will form the basis of the students’ individual exhibition display.
-At the end of the Foundation Degree, the KLC Careers Service offers 121 sessions for portfolio and CV advice, internships and interviews.
-The course then culminates in a final Exhibition and Graduation ceremony, which is attended by designers and professionals from the interiors industry.
+Evolving their skills to tackle more complex spatial solutions, this final term focuses on two large design projects – one is a group project with a social focus, working with the KLC Design Changes Lives Foundation and the second is a choice of either a commercial or residential project (student's choice).

 Optional Summer break work experience

-OPTIONAL BA (Hons) Degree Top-up - Year 3, Level 6
+BA Interior Design - Year 3, Level 6

 Report 1 - Professional Practice & Business Administration